Pranesh-Projects/Coronavirus-report-app/README.md

 # Coronavirus-tracker

-Displays Total Coronavirus cases today and new cases reported in each countries and total number of cases worldwide
+It displays the total number of Coronavirus cases till today and new cases each day in each country, and total number of cases worldwide.